Find a health service, seek health advice or information

 Services include: RIDBC provides education, therapy, audiology and cochlear implant services for adults and children with hearing or vision loss, and their families.

 Services include: ACT Health provides a School Health Nursing Program to address contemporary health and social issues facing children, young people and their families.
 The School Health Nursing Program can help students to make a safe and healthy transition through their schooling years into adulthood.

 - Seymour Psychology

 Services include: Seymour Psychology is particularly focused on working with families and children with special needs.

 - The Junction Youth Health Service

-Services include: The Junction Youth Health Service provides free primary health care and support services for young people aged 12 - 25 years and their dependants, with a particular focus on young people who are homeless or otherwise at risk.
-Services include GPs, a nurse practitioner, a registered nurse, paediatric care, antenatal care, a smoking cessation clinic, counselling, youth worker support and outreach programs in schools and to individuals.
-The Junction supports young people in all aspects of their health and well-being and liaises with external health and community services to probide referral, support and advocacy.
+Services include: The Junction Youth Health Service provides free primary health care and supports services to young people aged 12 to 25, along with their dependants.
+We have a particular focus on young people who are homeless or otherwise experience (or are at risk of) disadvantage.
+Services include GPs; nurses; paediatric & antenatal care; smoking cessation support; drug & alcohol counselling; case management; youth work support; and outreach to schools, other services and individuals.
+The Junction also provides information, education, and advocacy on health issues affecting young people in the Canberra region.

 - The Royal Society for the Blind - ACT